MicrosoftDocs/winrt-api/windows.graphics.printing.printticket/workflowprintticket_setparameterinitializerasstring_2052601140.md

 # Windows.Graphics.Printing.PrintTicket.WorkflowPrintTicket.SetParameterInitializerAsString

 ## -description
 Sets the given print parameter to the given string value.
+This can only be done if an initializer for the specified parameter doesn't yet exist.

 ## -parameters
 ### -param name